browserengineering/book/book/animations.md

 GPU acceleration
 ================

 The first order of business in making these animations smoother is to move raster and draw to the [GPU][gpu].
 Because both SDL and Skia support these modes, the code to do so looks a lot like some configuration changes, and doesn't really give any direct insight into why it's all-of-a-sudden faster.
+So before showing the code let's discuss briefly how GPUs work and the four (again, internal implementation detail to Skia and SDL) steps of running GPU raster and draw.

 There are lots of resources online about how GPUs work and how to program them;
 we won't generally be writing shaders or other types of GPU programs in this